thegreenwebfoundation/grid-intensity-go/docs/homebrew.md

 26614624
 ```

-- Create an installation token that can write to `grid-intensity-go`.
+- Create an installation token that can write to the `grid-intensity-go` repo.

 ```
 curl \